Henderson-da-rocha-porfirio/quarkus-starting-gonca/README.md

 ./mvnw verify -Pnative
 ```

-Or, if you don't have GraalVM installed, you can run the native executable build in a container using:
+Or, if you don't have `GraalVM` installed, you can run the native executable build in a container using:
 ```shell script
 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/rest-book-1.0.0-SNAPSHOT-runner`
+- You can then execute your native executable with: `./target/rest-book-1.0.0-SNAPSHOT-runner`

-If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.
+### If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

-## Related Guides
+### Related Guides

-## Provided Code
+- Provided Code

-### RESTEasy Reactive
+- RESTEasy Reactive

-Easily start your Reactive RESTful Web Services
+- Easily start your Reactive RESTful Web Services

 [Related guide section...](https://quarkus.io/guides/getting-started-reactive#reactive-jax-rs-resources)
-"# quarkus-starting-gonca-new"
-"# quarkus-starting-gonca-new"